Everardo López

-Everardo López del Villar (born 23 March 2005) is a Mexican professional footballer who plays as a defender for Liga MX club Toluca and the Mexico national under-20 team.
+Everardo López del Villar (born 23 March 2005) is a Mexican professional footballer who plays as a defender for Liga MX club Toluca and the Mexico national team.

 Club career

 Toluca

-Del Villar began his career at the academy of Toluca, progressing through all categories, until making his professional debut on 17 April 2022, being subbed in at the 37th minute of a 0–3 loss to UANL.
+López began his career at the academy of Toluca, progressing through all categories, until making his professional debut on 17 April 2022, being subbed in at the 37th minute of a 0–3 loss to UANL.

 International career

-In 2025, del Villar was called up by coach Eduardo Arce to represent Mexico at the FIFA U-20 World Cup held in Chile.
+In 2025, López was called up by coach Eduardo Arce to represent Mexico at the FIFA U-20 World Cup held in Chile.

+On 25 January 2026, López made his senior debut for Mexico against Bolivia in a friendly, recording an assist.